 Jason Taurins (b.
-1991, he/him/his) is a music educator, composer, and clinician based in Rio Rico, AZ.
-He has lived in Arizona since August 2015, after completing college in Michigan.
+1991, he/him/his) is a music educator, composer/arranger, and clinician.
+He has lived in Arizona since 2015.
 He holds a Bachelor of Music in Education degree from Western Michigan University, where he studied composition with Lisa Coons and Richard Adams.
 His musical interests include writing for wind bands, arranging for marching band, and writing marching band drill, as well as writing chamber music.
 His influences are diverse, including the great Classical composers, the twentieth century avant garde, jazz, classic rock, and metal.

-He has been commissioned and performed by ensembles from around the United States, Europe, and Taiwan.
+He has been commissioned and performed by performers and ensembles from around the United States, Europe, Asia, and Australia.
 He was a winner of the 2017 Fifteen Minutes of Fame competition.
-As a performer, he has been invited to perform with the World Youth Wind Orchestra Project in Schladming, Austria.
-Jason’s music has been recorded by Dr. Angela Collier-Reynolds (flute) and Patrick Reynolds (trombone); and Olivia Jageurs (harp) and Ray Hearne (tuba).
-Upcoming recordings will be completed by Dr. David Bohn (clavichord); Nimrod Ron (tuba and string quartet); NMSU Professor of Tuba Dr. James Shearer; and flutist Robin Meiksins.
+He has been invited to perform with the World Youth Wind Orchestra Project in Schladming, Austria.
+You can listen to his music on PARMA Recordings and Phasma Music.

 As an avid musical miniaturist, he also created the Minute of Music Project to support new music for trumpet, and to promote composers.
 He has also written for the project.